Is sex and breastfeeding a no-go? While breastfeeding, your hormones are all over the place. And you’re tired. And it hurts…

 So what to do?
 Well, one important thing is actually to accept this change.
 The more you worry about it the worse the situation will feel.

 The other thing is of course to do the best of the situation.
 Be nice to each other.
 Have fun together.
 Have sex, at least now and then.

 And Dad, don’t panic and don’t hunt Mom down.
-That will certainly not help your over touched, exhausted partner get her sex drive back!
+Doing that will certainly not help your over-touched, exhausted partner to get her sex drive back!

 Mom, do have sex from time to time.
 Having sex is actually great for your interest in sex while breastfeeding (and for your relationship).